ZeroLogDNS/dnsfun/README.md

 This repo is actually a modified version of [DNS Toys](https://github.com/knadh/dns.toys) which was made to work with [ZeroLogDNS](https://zerologdns.com) infra.

+This image is not really designed for personal use, but because we like transparency we make it publicly available.

 # Some sample commands
 In this version, you have to add ".zldns" after each "domain", which was needed to work with the ZeroLogDNS infrastructure.
 ```